Elucidation of the Correlation between Molecular Conformation and Shear Viscosity of Polymer Melts under Steady-State

 We examine the relationships between shear viscosity $\eta$ and each component of average gyration tensor, namely, $\langle G_{xx}\rangle$, $\langle G_{yy}\rangle$, and $\langle G_{zz}\rangle$, in Fig.~\ref{G_eta}.
 Notably, the scaling relation $\eta \propto \langle G_{yy}\rangle^{3/2}$ is observed in Fig.~\ref{G_eta}(b) and (e), independent of chain architecture and chain stiffness, particularly in the $\eta \ls 100$ regime for linear polymers and $\eta \ls 50$ regime for ring polymers.
-This scaling behavior is consistent with previously reported results,~\cite{xu2017Probing} and quantitatively indicates that the extension of polymer chain in the velocity-gradient direction, as characterized by $\langle G_{yy} \rangle$, governs the friction force associated with $\eta$.
+This scaling behavior is consistent with previously reported results,~\cite{xu2017Probing} and quantitatively indicates that the extension of polymer chain in the velocity-gradient direction, as characterized by $\langle G_{yy} \rangle$.
+Assuming that each chain is dynamically confined within a distance of order $\langle G_{yy}\rangle $ along the velocity-gradient direction $y$, the drag force in this direction can be directly associated with the shear viscosity $\eta$.
 In contrast, the scaling exponent becomes greater than $3/2$ in the higher-viscosity regime, which corresponds to low shear rates, suggesting the entanglement effects contribute to the increase in $\eta$.
 Additionally, Fig.~\ref{G_eta}(c) and (f) shows a similar scaling relation, $\eta \propto \langle G_{zz}\rangle^{5/2}$, which is independent of chain architecture and chain stiffness in the $\eta \ls 100$ regime for linear polymers and $\eta \ls 50$ regime for ring polymers.
 Note that the scaling exponent exceeds $5/2$ in the higher-viscosity regime, similar to the behavior observed for the scaling with $\langle G_{yy}\rangle$.
 The underlying basis of the observed scaling relation can be understood as follows.
-As mentioned above, there is no advection in the $z$-direction, meaning that each polymer chain can be considered to diffuse freely along this axis.
-Thus, $\langle G_{zz}\rangle$ governs the friction experienced by polymer chains and determines their diffusion coefficient along the $z$-axis, which is also related to $\eta$ under the assumption of the Stokes--Einstein relation.
+As mentioned above, there is no advection in the $z$-direction, meaning that each polymer chain can be considered to diffuse freely along this direction.
+In other words, the diffusion of polymer chains in this direction is expected to remain nearly identical to that in equilibrium.
+Consequently, the magnitude of $\langle G_{zz}\rangle$ characterizes the hydrodynamic size of the chains, and determines their diffusion coefficient along the $z$-direction, which is also related to $\eta$ under the assumption of the Stokes--Einstein relation.